 I would suggest finding a teacher that can help you modify poses in the Ashtanga sequence.
 It is demanding on hip structure, something that we don’t typically have in the west due to our insistence to sit on chairs.
 Here is an example of how you could modify Suyra Namaskara A and B, two important sequences in Ashtanga.
 Maybe you will find that Ashtanga with me is the best yoga for beginners.

-Restorative yoga is a therapeutic form of passive stretching where props are used to support the body and help stretch without engaging muscles.
+Restorative yoga is a therapeutic form of passive stretching where props (paid link) are used to support the body and help stretch without engaging muscles.
 This is all about learning how to surrender and let go.
 Restorative yoga will restore energy while in deep relaxation.
 You will increase flexibility, reduce stress, and boost the immune system.

 Yin Yoga targets the fascia, ligaments, joints, and bones.
 It is slower and meditative so that you can tune into your mind and the physical sensations in the body.
 When we stretch and hold poses, we open up blockage so that energy flows freely.
 Yin Yoga will lengthen the connective tissues, increase flexibility, boost circulation, and reduce stress.

 Vinyasa yoga is a connection of yoga poses together- each pose gets a breath.
 Vinyasa classes are fluid and movement intensive.
 The poses smoothly transition from one to the other with breath the connection between it all.
 Vinyasa classes often use music to keep things lively.
 You will never find two classes the same, unlike Asthanga.
 If you hate routine and love to test your physical limits, Vinyasa yoga is your jam.

 Hatha yoga is like gateway yoga- a basic introduction to yoga poses.
 Nearly every type of yoga in the West has its roots in Hatha yoga.
 You will find a Hatha yoga class gentle and leave feeling longer, looser, and more relaxed.